Psychology

 Choosing What's Real

 Not the performance they’re still putting on.
-Not the false version of you they're selling to others.
-And certainly not the jealous overreactions they continue to stir just to stay relevant.
+Not the false version of you they’re selling to others.
+And certainly not the jealous overreactions they continue to stir—designed to grab attention, provoke confusion, or keep themselves relevant in your mind.
+Their chaos is a distraction from what truly matters.

-• The healing you’ve fought for, even when no one saw the battle
+• The healing you’ve fought for, even when no one else noticed the battle, the sleepless nights, or the emotional labor it took to reclaim yourself.

-• The boundaries you’ve learned to hold, even when it felt uncomfortable
+• The boundaries you’ve learned to hold, even when it felt uncomfortable, selfish, or impossible—because those boundaries are the walls protecting your peace.

-• The quiet confidence you’re rebuilding, brick by brick
+• The quiet confidence you’re rebuilding, brick by brick, layer by layer, in the moments they cannot touch or manipulate.

 Because now, you get to choose: